HopeSailor/UTD24_ScholarHypergraph/README.md

 ```

 ## Contact
-For questions or feedback, feel free to open an issue or contact via [my e-mail](2501111165@stu.pku.edu.cn).
+For questions or feedback, feel free to open an issue or contact via my e-mail: xcwang25@stu.pku.edu.cn